Tallented-Code-bot/CPTS322-Point-of-Sale-System/README.md

 ### Licence
 MIT License

-Copyright (c) 2026 Owen Moore, Calvin Tallent
+Copyright (c) 2026 Owen Moore, Calvin Tallent, Giovanni Munoz

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal